Floating solar: Advantages

-A – Sun.
-B – Floating panels.
+A: Sun.
+B: Floating panels.
 C: Inverter.
 D: Electric connection cabinet.
 E: electricity grid.
 F: water intake.
 G: pumped water canal.
 H: pump/turbine body.
 I: discharge.

 Floating solar is often installed on existing hydropower.
 This allows for additional benefits and cost reductions such as using the existing transmission lines and distribution infrastructure.
 FPV provides a potentially profitable means of reducing water evaporation in the world's at-risk bodies of fresh water.
-Furthermore, it is possible to install floating photovoltaic panels on the water basins of pumped-storage hydroelectric power plant.
+Furthermore, it is possible to install floating photovoltaic panels on the water basins of a pumped-storage hydroelectric power plant.
 The hybridization of solar photovoltaic with pumped storage is beneficial in rising the capability of the two plant combined because the pumped hydroelectric plant can be used to store the high but unstable amount of electricity coming from the solar PV, making the water basin acting as a battery for the solar photovoltaic plant.
 For example, a case study of Lake Mead found that if 10% of the lake was covered with FPV, there would be enough water conserved and electricity generated to service Las Vegas and Reno combined.
-At 50% coverage, FPV would provide over 127 TWh of clean solar electricity and 633.22 million m^{3} of water savings, which would provide enough electricity to retire 11% of the polluting coal-fired plants in the U.S. and provide water for over five million Americans, annually.
+At 50% coverage, FPV would provide over 127 TWh of clean solar electricity and 633.22 million m^{3} of water savings, which would provide enough electricity to retire 11% of the polluting coal-fired plants in the US and provide water for over five million Americans, annually.